-Unite the Country and Future Majority raised over $75 million to promote Joe Biden’s positive message, as well as research and communicate on issues confronting Americans.
-In 2018, DCCC Chairman Congressmen (now U.S. Senator) Ben Ray Lujan said, “Future Majority’s research and messaging recommendations were very helpful as we developed the narrative to win back the House.”
+Throughout the 2022 cycle, Future Majority deployed more than $38 million in direct voter communication to advocate for common-sense policy solutions and educate Americans on when and how they can vote.
+In 2018, DCCC Chairman Congressman (now U.S. Senator) Ben Ray Lujan said, “Future Majority’s research and messaging recommendations were very helpful as we developed the narrative to win back the House.”

 From 2011-2019, Mark was the President of the New Leaders Council, one of the nation’s premier progressive leadership training organizations for next generation political and business entrepreneurs.
 Under his leadership, NLC has expanded to 50 chapters with nearly 9,000 alumni.

-Mark advises clients that range from CEOs, top law firms, and high net worth individuals to Members of Congress, Governors, Attorneys General, State Party organizations, and dozens of state and local elected officials.
+His consulting firm, Wildcat Digital, advises clients that range from CEOs, top law firms, and high net worth individuals to Members of Congress, Governors, Attorneys General, State Party organizations, and dozens of state and local elected officials.
 He served as a lead advisor during the BP Oil spill, working on behalf of the people affected by the disaster.
 From 2004 to 2010, Mark was a partner in a major media firm based in Nashville.
 His efforts were instrumental in the Democrats winning back the Congress in 2006.